LumiFae/TextChat/README.md

 ## Extra Info
 This plugin tries to be as customisable as possible, but possibly has flaws for it's initial versions.
 If you have any issues please make a GitHub issue.

+Also, if you plan on using TextChat.RueI, make sure you install RueI itself from [Rue's GitHub](https://github.com/pawslee/RueI/releases/latest)

 ## Support

 Need support?
 Join my Discord: https://discord.gg/XBzuGbsNZK